typegoose/typegoose/README.md

 Typegoose aims to solve this problem by defining only a TypeScript interface (class) which need to be enhanced with special Typegoose decorators.

-Under the hood it uses the [reflect-metadata](https://github.com/rbuckton/reflect-metadata) API to retrieve the types of the properties, so redundancy can be significantly reduced.
+Under the hood it uses the Reflect & [reflect-metadata](https://github.com/rbuckton/reflect-metadata) API to retrieve the types of the properties, so redundancy can be significantly reduced.

 Instead of: